AgathePons/react_07/README.md

 ## Hooks

-Some hooks from React or from React Router are used
+Some hooks from React or from React Router are used.
+And clean-up fonctions are used with useEffect hooks.

 ## Controlled component